jjsullivan5196/lisgd/README.md

 # lisgd

-Lisgd (libinput synthetic gesture daemon) lets you bind gestures based on libinput touch events to run specific commands to execute.
+Lisgd (libinput **synthetic** gesture daemon) lets you bind gestures based on libinput touch events to run specific commands to execute.
 For example, dragging left to right with one finger could execute a particular command like launching a terminal.
-Directional L-R, R-L, U-D, and D-U gestures and diagnoal LD-RU, RD-LU, UR-DL, UL-DR gestures are supported with 1 through n fingers.
+Directional L-R, R-L, U-D, and D-U gestures and diagnol LD-RU, RD-LU, UR-DL, UL-DR gestures are supported with 1 through n fingers.

 Unlike other libinput gesture daemons, lisgd uses touch events to